pingcap/blog/tidb-binlog-architecture-evolution-and-implementation-principles.md

 ## Conclusion

 As an important tool in the TiDB ecosystem, TiDB Binlog is being used more and more often by our customers.
-It’s a key focus of our development team and we’ll continue to improve its reliability, stability, and usability.
+It's a key focus of our development team and we'll continue to improve its reliability, stability, and usability.